 Custom marketing plans will target youth and those who influence their career decisions, including parents, teachers, youth development program leaders and counselors, to increase high school participation in horticulture and plant sciences, and to attract students to 2- and 4-year college and university horticulture programs.
 Advocacy efforts to change the perception of horticulture will focus on education administrators, government officials and the general public.

 The SYF website, SeedYourFuture.org, launched in March 2016 and will continue to evolve as a national digital platform where young people can share a repository of posts, comments and photos that celebrate horticulture.
+Take a look at their 2022 brochure with additional information here.

 What can you do to help?
 Support AFE as it continues to back Seed Your Future!

-|By: Dr. John M. Dole
+By: Dr. John M. Dole

 Interim Associate Dean